captainbland/nim-validation/README.md

 ```

-Example validator - here's the less than validator included in this library:
+### Example validator

+This is the less than validator included in this library.
+There are many others in validatordefs/validatordefs.nim - validators always need to have a pragma defined to keep the compiler happy - it should take the number of arguments in the field pragma expression.
+Then the proc definition should always take the field as the first parameter, followed by the parameters passed in in the pragma expression.
+E.g. the fields x in the template and the proc map to eachother.

 ```nim